univention/univention-corporate-server/doc/changelog/index.rst

 Univention Portal
 =================

-* The Portal is now able to display announcements, which are realized via a new UDM module **portals/announcement** (:uv:bug:`55175`).
+* The Portal is now able to display announcements, which are realized through a new UDM module **portals/announcement** (:uv:bug:`55175`).

 * The old UDM modules for the UCS 4.4 Portal have been renamed to better distinguish between